AnthGrow/Random-Password-Gen_NUBC_CH3/README.md

 # Random-Password-Gen_NUBC_CH3

 ## Description
-This is challenge number 3 of the NU Bootcamp.
-The challenge is to create a random password generator.
+This is Challenge number 3 of the NU Bootcamp.
+The challenge is to create a random password generator in javascript with the starter code that was presented.

 ## Installation Instructions:
 This project is written in HTML, CSS, and JS and can be executed in a web browser.